yu-ming-chen/tp/docs/UserGuide.md

 ✏️ Example: `undo`

-This will cause NUSave to revert to its state before the previous command was executed as seen in Figure 5.1.2.1 below:
+This will revert NUSave to its state before the previous command was executed as seen in Figure 5.1.2.1 below:

 ![Example of undo command](images/CommandScreenShots/5_1_2_1_undo.png)